Parks | People counting in parks

 Outdoor radar people counting in a public park with pedestrian and bicycle traffic

-Outdoor people counting in public parks using SensMax TAC-B radar sensors
+Outdoor people counting in public parks using SensMax TAC-B radar sensors.

-People Counting Technology for Parks
+People Counting in Parks

 Radar sensor counting pedestrians and cyclists in a public park

-SensMax TAC-B radar sensor counting pedestrians and cyclists in a public park
+SensMax TAC-B radar sensor counting pedestrians and cyclists in a public park.

 Request a consultation